obostjancic/supercharger/README.md

 ## Description

 Api starter, built on top of <a href="https://nestjs.com/">nest</a> and <a href="https://github.com/nestjsx/crud">nextjsx-crud</a> packages.
 Enables rapid REST API development and automates openapi docs and client generation.
+Comes bundled with OmniDB database manager

 ## Creating layered CRUD